 Further reading on other sites:

-Research articles – Encouraging findings from Paula Rothermel’s survey amongst 36 UK home educating families.
+Research article – Encouraging findings from Paula Rothermel’s PhD survey amongst 36 UK home educating families in 2002.